-There are some interesting facts and tidbits that we don’t know about Beethoven.
-In this article it will explain some of these little details about him that you may not have known prior to reading this.
+There are some interesting facts and tidbits that we don’t know about Ludwig Van Beethoven and his music.
+In this article it will explain some of these little details about him and his music that you may not have known prior to reading this.

 Did you know that Beethoven was the third Ludwig Van Beethoven?